FudanSELab/CloneHarmfulnessEvaluator/README.md

     #endCommit: end commit id of the project。Example： endCommit=324e22accf457edc996971bc97f5474349cd7c4c
     #traceCommit: if the value is 'overall-detection', all the blobfiles will be extracted.
 If the value is the same with endCommit, only those blobfiles which have the same absolute file with the files in the endCommit revision。Example： traceCommit=324e22accf457edc996971bc97f5474349cd7c4c
     #threadNum: thread number, used for DB insertion。Example： threadNum=10
-    #projectName: project name, which is used for DB table name。 Example： projectName=redis  则数据库中对应的表名为MeasureIndex_redis
+    #projectName: project name, which is used for DB table name。 Example： projectName=redis, then table name is:MeasureIndex_redis
     #language： the language of the project。 Example：language=c
     #suffix: suffix name the project files，seperated by comma.
 Example：suffix=c,h
     #ip: ip of the database。 Example：ip=localhost